 LINDSEY: For a while, people in the Northwest had believed this state would avoid many of the housing bubble excesses.

-Mr. TIM DUY (Economist, University of Oregon): Oregon's housing market in general was really lagging in the U.S. market.
+TIM DUY: Oregon's housing market in general was really lagging in the U.S. market.

 LINDSEY: Tim Duy is an economist at the University of Oregon.

 DUY: And this, I think, led a lot of people to a false confidence, a sense of complacency, that we were going to somehow escape the problems going on in the rest of the nation.